 - Passengers travel in a standard 14 seat minivan with A/C.

 Buy Tickets from Luang Prabang to Luang Namtha

 Use the Search Box below to buy your minivan tickets from Luang Prabang to Luang Namtha.

 Luang Prabang Bus Station

-Minivan services to Luang Namtha depart from Naluang Minivan Station on the opposite side of the road to the Southern Bus Terminal in Luang Prabang.
+Bus services from Luang Prabang to Luang Namtha depart from Naluang Minivan Station on the opposite side of the road to the Southern Bus Terminal in Luang Prabang.

 Luang Namtha Bus Stop

-Minivan services from Luang Prabang terminate at the New Bus Station in Luang Namtha.
+Minivan services from Luang Prabang to Luang Namtha terminate at the New Bus Station in Luang Namtha.

 About Luang Namtha

 Luang Namtha (also written as Louang Namtha and Laung Nam Tha) is a small town cluster around three roads.
 There is a good range of restaurants and places to stay in Luang Namtha, and two small temples to visit, but not much else to visit.
 The two main reason foreign visitors come here is to go trekking and for onward travel connections to China.
 Luang Namtha is only 60 km from the border with China in Boten, which is open to foreign travellers who arrive at the border with a visa.
 There are plenty of local bus and minivan services from Luang Namtha to the border with China (local people cross the border frequently to bus and sell things) and the journey takes around 90 minutes.